 But one should fear luck’s fickleness.

-But as the words issued from his lips,
+But as the words fell from his royal lips,

 “Indeed, you’ve reaped the gifts of Fortune.

-By the hand of mighty gods and graced
+By the almighty hands of gods and graced

 Thus all I have I’ve rightly gained.”